shopspring/shopspring.github.io/_posts/2015-03-02-ios-integration-tests.md

 These tests have been incredibly useful for us in allowing us to move fast and with confidence, and we're excited to share what we've done with the world in the hope that it will inspire other people to do the same.

-We’re looking forward to evolving  this is going to look a year from now.
+We’re looking forward to watching our testing process evolve, and seeing what it will look like a year from now.
 Until then, I hope this blog post was useful.

 If you want to learn more we'd love to [hear from you](mailto:hey@shopspring.com) and if you'd want to work on one of Apple's Best Apps of 2014 as a full-time job - [we're hiring](https://spring.recruiterbox.com/).